Home / Southeast Asia / Thailand / Bangkok

 June, July, August, September, October

-Flooding can affect food safety in street-side stalls; covered spaces provide better protection
+Flooding can affect street-side food quality; covered spaces provide better protection

 March, April, May

-Temperatures regularly exceed 100°F/38°C; shop early when food is freshest
+Temperatures regularly exceed 38°C / 100°F; shop early when food is freshest and crowds are smaller.

-Fresh coconut water is safe and prevents dehydration in extreme heat
+Fresh coconut water is a refreshing choice and helps prevent dehydration in extreme heat.
+Choose vendors with clean, chilled coconuts.

 Yaowarat (Chinatown)